tnordquist/astronomy-pictures/docs/index.md

 * College Students.

-> As someone who is a college student, using another source of reference in what I study is helpful.
+> As someone who will be studying Astrophysics in college.
+This app will help with getting information about astronomy based pictures relevant to my field of study, I like that when the picture of the day pops up in the app it shows the picture and gives a brief description of the picture as well.

 ## Functionality